< Back

 Trinity.
 Canvas, 260 x 174.

 This type of depiction of the Trinity – with God the Father supporting Christ crucified on the cross and with the dove of the Holy Spirit hovering above – was common in Italian art from the late fourteenth century.
-The picture is still in situ in the first chapel on the left.
 Painted for the Brotherhood of Santissima Trinita.
 A late work: it was paid for and described as finished in a document of 22 January 1535.
 The price was fifty ducats.
+Originally in the first chapel on the left, it has now been removed to the sacristy.

 San Francisco.
 De Young Memorial Museum.